syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

 		</Controls>

-   N> Ensure that the element <DllName> contains the correct path to the corresponding DLL.
+   N> Ensure that the element <DllName> contains the correct path to the corresponding assembly.

 7) Save the Swfconfig.xml file.